dingthe4th/MilkTea/README.md

   Joseph Portugal
   Isaiah Tupal

-CURRENT TODOS:
-  1. Manually or "DAaabase-ly" add the teas to the program
-  2. ADD PICTURES
-  3. EXPORT PROGRAM TO AN .EXE FILE
-  4. SUBMIT TO CANVAS ON MAY 1.

-  Target data of completion : April 25 ~ May 1.

-  Kindest regards.

 # MilkTea
 A point of sale system for the business Taste from the Greens.
 A project for the completion of the requirements in the course software design and engineering (SOFDDESG).